 Hydro One uses a number of financial measures to assess its performance.
-Adjusted measures, which include Adjusted EPS (basic and diluted), Adjusted net income, Adjusted income tax expense and Adjusted ETR (collectively, adjusted measures) remove items from reported results for EPS (basic and diluted), net income, income tax expense and ETR to calculate the adjusted measures.
-The Company also presents FFO or "funds from operations" to reflect a measure of the Company's cash flow and revenues, net of purchased power to reflect revenues net of the cost of purchased power.
-FFO, revenues, net of purchased power, and adjusted measures are non-GAAP financial measures which do not have a standardized meaning prescribed by GAAP and might not be comparable to similar measures presented by other entities.
+Adjusted measures, which include Adjusted EPS (basic and diluted) and Adjusted net income (collectively, adjusted measures), remove items from reported results for EPS (basic and diluted) and net income to calculate the adjusted measures.
+The Company presents FFO or "funds from operations" to reflect a measure of the Company's cash flow; and revenues, net of purchased power to reflect revenues net of the cost of purchased power.
+Adjusted EPS (basic and diluted), Adjusted net income, FFO and revenues, net of purchased power are non-GAAP financial measures which do not have a standardized meaning prescribed by GAAP and might not be comparable to similar measures presented by other entities.
 They should not be considered in isolation nor as a substitute for analysis of the Company's financial information reported under GAAP.

 Hydro One also uses financial ratios that are non-GAAP ratios such as debt to capitalization ratio and earnings coverage ratio.
 Non-GAAP ratios do not have a standardized meaning prescribed by GAAP and might not be comparable to similar measures presented by other entities.
-They should not be considered in isolation nor as a substitute for analysis of the Company's financial information reported under GAAP.
+They should not be considered in isolation nor as a substitute for analysis of the Company's financial information reported under US GAAP.